cataclym/svelte-portfolio/README.md

 #### This project was made for personal reasons, feel free to use

-1. Place images in `static/images/`
+1. Place images in `static/illustrations/`
 2. Place images in `static/photography/`
-3. Place animations in `static/animations/`
+3. Place animations in `static/animations/2d` and `static/animations/3d`

    > For images to appear below the video, place images in a folder named the same as the video file:
    >